krabbypattified/asteroids/BroadCollision.md

   density: .1,

   /**
-   * Get the list of (x,y) values that define the entity's hitbox.
+   * Get the [[x, y], ...] values that define the entity's hitbox.
-   * Less points is better because an AABB is generated every frame.
+   * Less points is better because an AABB is computed every frame.
    */
   getPoints: entity => entity.points